Malcolm Bricklin

-Malcolm N. Bricklin (born March 9, 1939) is an American businessman, widely known for an unorthodox career spanning more than six decades with numerous prominent failures and successes — primarily manufacturing or importing automobiles to the United States, ultimately starting over thirty companies throughout the course of his business career.
+Malcolm N. Bricklin (born March 9, 1939) is an American businessman, widely known for an unorthodox career spanning more than six decades, with numerous prominent failures and successes — primarily manufacturing or importing automobiles to the United States, ultimately starting over 30 companies throughout the course of his business career.

 After franchising his father's hardware stores at age 19, Bricklin founded Subaru of America, Inc. in 1968, founded General Vehicles to manufacture the Bricklin SV-1 (1974–76), imported and marketed Fiat X1/9 and Fiat 124 Sport Spider (1982), imported and marketed under the name Yugo the Zastava Koral hatchback from the then-Yugoslavia (1985−92), manufactured and marketed an electric bicycle as the EV Warrior (1982), and contracted to import and distribute vehicles made by the Chinese company Chery (2004).
 In 2017, at age 78, he promoted a plan to transform high-end car dealers into high-end art dealers, after becoming interested in the business aspect of art.

 Background

 Born March 9, 1939, in Philadelphia to Jewish parents, Mr. Bricklin had one of his first jobs stretching hides in his family's furrier shop.
-He grew up in Orlando, Florida.
+He grew up in Orlando, Florida, graduating from Boone High School in 1956.
 Bricklin said that as a child, he never liked to eat; "stopping to eat meant I had to stop playing."

 "The things that people see as failures are often the steps to success.
 I got my fame and power from the failure of the Bricklin."